 Start by asking yourself the right questions to determine the mentor you need.
 Put yourself out there to find role models.
 Then, ask yourself the right questions about the person or people you’re considering.
 Follow these steps, and you’ll get a mentor who is right for you.

 1. Determine your needs

 Getting a mentor who is aligned with your needs is a vital step.
 A mentor cannot give advice – at least not good advice – about a problem that they haven’t solved themselves.
 Ask yourself why you want to get a mentor.
 Have you set a specific goal?
-For example, if you want to market your business, find someone with marketing expertise.
+For example, if you want to start a dental practice or build a real estate business, find someone with expertise in those industries.
 If you want to better innovate, find a visionary.

-You can also find a mentor who is someone you generally look up to.
+You can also find a mentor or join a mastermind group of people who you can learn from and work with.
 Seasoned professionals in your industry have “seen it all” – and have certainly made plenty of mistakes along the way.
 Their expertise can protect you from making those same mistakes.
 Get a mentor who has what you want in life.
 They can help you earn what they have.

 2. Create the opportunity

 When you’re considering how to get a mentor, don’t just make a list and start calling people.
 Getting a mentor is about building relationships.
 Most people have mentors around them – college professors, higher-level executives or employees at your workplace.
 But what if you’re an entrepreneur?

 How to get a business mentor is a top question for entrepreneurs.
 Don’t be afraid to think outside the boardroom.
 Professional networking events are an excellent way to make connections that could lead to mentorships.
 Join a gym near the businesses in your town or check out early-morning yoga classes before the workday begins.
 Volunteer a skill that will allow you to meet like-minded professionals, such as event planning or digital media.